 - A bay window is finished off with an octagonal roof constructed with traditional 3-dimensional shingles, aluminum trim or some more ornate like a copper.

 - A bow-window is constructed using 4 or more window units which create a curve or bow.

 - Bow windows create the effect of one large window rather than an architectural element on a home like a bay window.

 - All or some of the windows in a bow-window can be operable for ventilation with the most common window being a casement.

-- Bow windows have a protrusion angle between 10° – 20° and thus allow more light into a room given the more gentle curve to their construction.
+- Bow windows have a protrusion angle between 10° – 20° and thus allow more light into a room given the gentler curve to their construction.

 - As a result of the smaller protrusion angle, bow windows have a much narrower window seat on which to place things.

-- Like a bay window, a bow-window is also finished off with an octagonal roof constructed with traditional 3 dimensional shingles, aluminium or copper.
+- Like a bay window, a bow-window is also finished off with an octagonal roof constructed with traditional 3-dimensional shingles, aluminum or copper.